Darren O'Shaughnessy

-Darren O'Shaughnessy (/oʊˈʃɔːnəsi/; born 2 July 1972), is an Irish writer and novelist.
+Darren O'Shaughnessy (/oʊˈʃɔːnəsi/; born 2 July 1972) is an Irish writer and novelist.
 He is best known for his young adult fiction series The Saga of Darren Shan, The Demonata, and Zom-B, published under the pseudonym Darren Shan.
 The former was adapted into a manga series from 2006 to 2009 as well as a live-action film in 2009, with a prequel series, The Saga of Larten Crepsley, being released from 2010 to 2012.

-O'Shaughnessy has published other children's books as Darren Shan, including Koyasan, and The Thin Executioner, and his newest series is called Archibald Lox.
+O'Shaughnessy has published other children's books as Darren Shan, including Koyasan, and The Thin Executioner.
+From 2020 to 2022, he self-published his latest young adult series Archibald Lox.

 In the past, O'Shaughnessy has also published novels for adults under the Darren Shan pseudonym, but since 2014 he has released his work for older readers under the name of Darren Dash.

 Early life and education

 O'Shaughnessy was born in St Thomas’ Hospital in London, opposite the Houses of Parliament.
 At the age of three, he started school at English Martyrs' near the Elephant and Castle where he lived.
 When he was six, he moved with his parents and younger brother, to Limerick in Ireland, where he has lived ever since.

 He received his primary education in Askeaton, and attended secondary school at Copsewood College, Pallaskenry, graduating in 1989.
 He returned to London in 1990 to pursue a degree in Sociology and English from Roehampton Institute of Higher Education.